isotopp/isotopp.github.io/_posts/2020-10-22-safe-biking-its-not-the-right-of-way-thats-wrong.md

 Some key points:

 - We never really interact with car traffic, barring one situation near Spaarne Gasthuis, and even that could have been avoided choosing one bike lane to the left.
-- We never cross any of the two national streets (N201, N205).
-We have a tunnel and a bridge for bikes, instead.
+- We never interact with any of the two national streets (N201, N205).
+We have a tunnel and a bridge for bikes instead.

 ![](/uploads/2020/10/bike-segregated2.jpg)